paulgb/d3class/1-selectors.md

     d3.selectAll('#sandbox div').style('color', 'orangered');

-If you have used jQuery before, this should all look very familiar.
+If you have used jQuery before, this will all look familiar.

+## Data Binding

 Since you probably know of D3 as a data visualization tool, you might wonder what selecting HTML elements has to do with creating rich graphics.
 The connection lies in a feature of D3 selections called **data binding**.

-## Data Binding

 Let's say we have the following results of a vote:

     results = [
         {name: 'Jane', votes: 190},
-        {name: 'Mike', votes: 155},
+        {name: 'Loki', votes: 170},
-        {name: 'Loki', votes: 170}
+        {name: 'Mike', votes: 155}
     ];

 Note that we created three `<div>`s above, which is the same number of candidates we have.
 With data binding, we can associate each one of `<div>` elements with a candidate, and change the text of the div to be the candidate's name.